 (6) The Court may rescind or discharge, or vary or suspend the operation of, an order made under this section at any time.

-70. Modified penalties by way of infringement notice for certain offences
+70. Infringement notices

 (1) Payment of the amount of a penalty pursuant to this section shall not be regarded as an admission of liability for the purpose of, nor in any way affect or prejudice, any civil claim, action or proceeding arising out of the same occurrence.